Sts. Anne and Joachim Catholic Church: Relics

-Relic: bone fragment of St. Josephine Bakhita This Sudanese saint is the patron saint of the Sudanese community that meets at the church.
+Relic: bone fragment of St. Josephine Bakhita.
+This Sudanese saint is the patron saint of the Sudanese community that meets at the church.

-Relic: St. Anthony of Padua Often invoked for help in finding lost articles, St. Anthony of Padua was canonized a year after his death in 1231.
+Relic: St. Anthony of Padua.
+He is often invoked for help in finding lost articles, St. Anthony of Padua was canonized a year after his death in 1231.

-Relic: bone fragment of St. Gemma Galgani This Catholic mystic born in Italy in 1878 is said to have received the stigmata, or the wounds of Jesus, on her own body.
+Relic: bone fragment of St. Gemma Galgani.
+This Catholic mystic born in Italy in 1878 is said to have received the stigmata, or the wounds of Jesus, on her own body.

-Relic: bone fragment of St. Maria Goretti St. Maria Goretti is reputed to have been killed by a would-be rapist to whom she refused to submit.
+Relic: bone fragment of St. Maria Goretti.
+She is reputed to have been killed by a would-be rapist to whom she refused to submit.
 As she laid dying, tradition holds that she forgave her attacker.

-Relic: bone fragment of St. Elizabeth Ann Seton She is the first native-born American to be canonized by the Catholic Church.
+Relic: bone fragment of St. Elizabeth Ann Seton.
+She is the first native-born American to be canonized by the Catholic Church.